pbek/QOwnNotes/webpage/src/faq/metrics.md

 Furthermore, for example events are sent to the server when actions are used in the applications.

-QOwnNotes is free open source software.
+QOwnNotes is a free open source software.
 You can review the metrics all the time by searching for example for [sendVisitIfEnabled](https://github.com/pbek/QOwnNotes/search?q=sendVisitIfEnabled) and [sendEventIfEnabled](https://github.com/pbek/QOwnNotes/search?q=sendEventIfEnabled)